Tax-at-source on trade income

 How to get a tax-at-source card

 A tax-at-source card is issued for a limited time and for a specific assignment.
-A foreign company can get a tax-at-source card with a withholding rate of 0% if the company’s activities in Finland do not give rise to a permanent establishment or if Finland does not have a valid tax treaty with the company’s country of residence.
+A foreign company can get a tax-at-source card with a withholding rate of 0% if the company’s activities in Finland do not give rise to a permanent establishment and if the company’s country of residence has a tax treaty with Finland.
 A foreign company can apply for a tax-at-source card by filing Form 6202e.

 The application form must include the following enclosures: